Converting PowerPoint into video is a challenge for many presenters, marketers, trainers, students, and teachers.

 In a multi-device world, it becomes essential for presentations to be available in different formats.
-Sometimes we want to convert a presentation in to a HD video and upload to YouTube or stream online from personal or business website.
+Sometimes we want to convert a presentation into an HD video and upload it to YouTube or stream it online from a personal or business website.
 Sometimes we want to convert a slideshow into a PDF and share it online.
 Our ultimate goal is to make presentations easily accessible for more people and boost their discoverability.

 Paid online presentation converters or software like Camtasia can perform the task, even adding new elements and effects to the final video.

-1. Convert presentation into video using PowerPoint – Free
+1. Convert presentation into a video using PowerPoint – Free

 The easiest way is always to use inbuilt video conversion feature in PowerPoint.